thatslifescience/github_dev/_posts/2022-05-12-Thriving-in-Deadly-Environments-jlavalley.md

 ---
-title: Thriving in Deadly Environments: Could Mushrooms be our Ticket to Colonizing Space?
+title: "Thriving in Deadly Environments: Could Mushrooms be our Ticket to Colonizing Space?"
 layout: page
 author: jlavalley
 permalink: /2022-05-12-Thriving-in-Deadly-Environments-jlavalley/